cjrams/clang-tools-demo/clang-tidy/README.md

 	Suppressed 2122 warnings (2122 in non-user code).
 	Use -header-filter=.* to display errors from all non-system headers.
 Use -system-headers to display errors from system headers as well.
 	```

+* Finally we can run from a file using `clang-tidy modernize.cpp --config=` or `run-modernize-file.sh` script.
+To generate the configuration file you can run `clang-tidy -checks=-*,modernize-*,-modernize-use-trailing-return-type --dump-config > config.txt` ot the script `run-modernize-dump.sh`.
+For a reason this dump duplicates the checks from the config file `.clang-tidy` and the ones on the parameter list.